 Equipment

-To create this recipe, I prefer to use a dutch oven.
-You can also use a slow cooker, but if you do, make sure that you brown the ground beef prior to adding it.
+To create this recipe, I prefer to use a dutch oven or a large pot.
+You can also use a slow cooker, but if you do, make sure that you brown the ground beef prior to adding it to the crock pot.
 The beef cubes can be added directly to the chili though so it cooks all day in the flavor.
 You also will need a cutting board and a sharp knife in order to cut up the vegetables.

 These ingredients do stand up well to freezing and can be frozen in a freezer safe container or bag for up to 2 months.